Culturally and Linguistically Appropriate Services (CLAS)

 - Ethics: Moral principles that govern a person’s behavior or the conducting of an activity.
 (Webster)

 - Equity: The absence of unfair, avoidable, or remediable differences among groups of people.
-Whether those groups are defined socially, economically, demographically or by other dimensions of inequality (e.g., sex, gender, ethnicity, disability, or sexual orientation).
+Whether those groups are defined socially, economically, demographically, or by other dimensions of inequality (e.g., sex, gender, ethnicity, disability, or sexual orientation).
 (WHO)

-- Inclusion: The practice or policy of providing equal access to opportunities and resources for people who might otherwise be excluded or marginalized, such as those who have physical or intellectual disabilities and members of other minority groups.(Webster)
+- Inclusion: The practice or policy of providing equal access to opportunities and resources for people who might otherwise be excluded or marginalized, such as those with physical or intellectual disabilities and members of other minority groups.
+(Webster)

 Creating Shared Language: